Tina Carter

-Tina's storylines mostly revolve around her relationship with her sister Shirley and same-sex relationships with Tosh Mackintosh (Rebecca Scroggs), who physically abuses her, and Sonia Fowler (Natalie Cassidy), which ends when Sonia falls out of love with her.
-Tina also accidentally runs over Janet Mitchell (Grace) and has sex with Janet's father, Billy Mitchell (Perry Fenwick).
+Tina's storylines mostly revolve around her relationship with her sister Shirley and relationships with Tosh Mackintosh (Rebecca Scroggs), who physically abuses her, and Sonia Fowler (Natalie Cassidy), which ends when Sonia falls out of love with her.
+Tina also accidentally runs over Janet Mitchell (Grace) and has several flings with Janet's father, Billy Mitchell (Perry Fenwick).
 In a later storyline, Tina feuds with Stuart Highway (Ricky Champ) when it emerges that he drugged and attacked her when she was a teenager.
 It was announced on 16 October 2020 that Bradshaw-White had quit her role and she made her last appearance on 28 December 2020, when Tina was murdered by Gray Atkins (Toby-Alexander Smith), with her corpse hidden underneath the floorboards of the Argee Bhajee restaurant, which remained undiscovered for over a year.
 She appeared in a flashback in an episode that aired on 29 July 2021.
-Her body was found by Phil Mitchell (Steve McFadden) on 24 February 2022.
+Her body was found by Phil Mitchell (Steve McFadden) on 24 February 2022 and her funeral aired on the 6th April 2022.